Floflis/docs-source/docs/faq.md

 ## Can I install common Linux/Debian/Ubuntu apps on this HTML5 OS?

-Floflis isn`t yet a HTML5 OS, but even when it becames one, you will ever have the possibility to install Linux programs on Floflis.
+Floflis isn't yet a HTML5 OS, but even when it becames one, you will ever have the possibility to install Linux programs on Floflis.
 And right now, you can install and use Linux programs.
 Also, there are lots of classical programs built-in and usable, such as CJDNS, Firefox, etc.

 ## Why Floflis focuses on HTML5?